awantikashk2409/E-Prescription-system/README.md

 👨‍💻 Author

-Ankit — AI/ML Engineer
+Awantika — Software Engineer
-Built with ❤️ using Python Tkinter & SQL
+Built with ❤️ using Python Tkinter & JSON

-Chaho to main iska upload-ready README.md version (perfect spacing + emoji format) bana du taaki bas GitHub me paste kar do?